- Home

 Photos, books, and DVDs often take up lots of space in our homes.

-As well as photos, many of us have sizable collections of DVDs – and these are a prime candidate for downsizing.
+As well as photos, many of us have sizable collections of DVDs – a prime candidate for downsizing.
 Chances are, the majority of the films and series on your shelf are now available on streaming services that you may already subscribe to.
 So, unless you’re a collector, there’s no harm in parting with physical copies.

 The same goes for books: if your collection is a little cluttered, why not replace some of them with digital copies?
 You don’t need to have an e-reader, as you can access e-books online.